Science teachers, lighten your load in the classroom and bring out the very best in your students with the incredible Shedding Light series.

 Feel free to let us know how you use the Shedding Light programs in your class (including, if you’re a student, how your teacher uses the Shedding Light programs).

-Teaching an entire unit using videos is a real game changer for teachers and students.
-Though text books and PowerPoints are fine, videos give students a much better understanding of the content being covered.
+The Shedding Light videos have been a real game changer for teachers and students.
+Though textbooks and PowerPoints are fine, videos give students a much better understanding of the content being covered.
 So browse our website and then jump onto

 We also have a heap more resources for you to download and use.
 And they’re all fantastic!